tajoy/screeps/README.md

 # screeps
-this js code on the game of screeps.com
+this my code on the game of screeps.com